Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/management/tag-resources.md

 ## <a name="azure-cli"></a>CLI do Azure

-### <a name="apply-tags"></a>Aplicar etiquetas
+### <a name="apply-tags"></a>Aplicar tags

-Ao adicionar tags a um grupo de recursos ou recurso, pode substituir as etiquetas existentes ou anexar novas etiquetas às etiquetas existentes.
+Ao adicionar tags a um grupo de recursos ou a um recurso, pode substituir as etiquetas existentes ou anexar novas etiquetas às etiquetas existentes.

 Para substituir as etiquetas num recurso, utilize: